Understanding Facebook CAPI Integration with Google Analytics 4 Using Server-Side Google Tag Manager

 Before setting up Facebook CAPI, make sure the following prerequisites are met:

-1. The base pageview and event tags for GA4 have been implemented in a non-server side container with reference to server-side GTM tracking.
+1. The base pageview and event tags for GA4 have been implemented in a client-side container with reference to the GA4 Server Side property.

 2. The server-side GTM container has a valid container URL specified.